CaptainSapphire/PH-s-Blog/_posts/2025-09-24-GWC Workshop-AI for the Job Hunt.md

 - Keep in mind technical versus behavioral interview
 - What kind of inputs will I need in order to build a chatbot for an interview --> we need mock questions
 - Go to ChatGPT --> upload interview rubric and job desc, come up with a question guide, 30 minute interview
+- “Based on this interview rubric and job description, come up with a question guide for a 30-minute interview for this role"
 - [Crystal's mock interview bot](https://chatgpt.com/g/g-68d335307a58819192b2b9b75fce07e9-bethany-s-mock-interview-bot-stripe-partnerships)

+*there was a few slides I did not screenshot but will be shared later in the week that I will tack onto this post.* <br><br>

 ## Thank you to...
 - Bethany Crystal (Build First) - Facilitator, Founder and CEO of Build First, a learning lab that teaches people and teams how to build with AI.